yufuquant/rust-bybit/README.md

 English | [简体中文](README-zh_CN.md)

-Unofficial Rust API connector for Bybit's WebSockets APIs.
+An unopinionated, unofficial Rust API connector for Bybit's WebSocket APIs.

 ## Disclaimer

 This is an **unofficial** Rust API connector for Bybit's APIs and the user assumes all responsibility and risk for the use of this project.

+## Project Goals

+This library's chief concern is performance.
+It assumes nothing about your use-case, and so makes no modification of values received from Bybit.

 ## Installation